kampersanda/jekyll-gitbook/README.md

 ## About me

 I am a software engineer from Japan, specializing in machine learning, natural language processing, and information retrieval.
-I also engage in research, focusing on data structures and string processing, with a wide range of applications such as data mining, geographic information systems, and natural language processing.
+I am also engaged in research focused on improving efficiency in a wide range of applications, such as data mining, geographic information systems, and natural language processing, by leveraging advanced data structures and string processing technologies.

 My handle name is *Kampersanda*, which is derived as:
 Kanda → K and A → K & A → K ampersand A → Kampersanda.